 Statistics from the NSPCC suggest that there is less than one substantiated allegation per 100 children in foster care.
 It is not uncommon for allegations to be made against foster carers and carers must have access to expert legal advice in order to safeguard their personal and professional interests.
 I have particular expertise in this area – having developed a niche practice of defending carers accused of sexual offences against children in their care.

 Allegations of this nature are life-changing and you need to know that your lawyer can navigate the complexities of the case and provide the support you need to protect your position as innocent until proven guilty.

 My professional experience, approachability and considerable expertise, means that you will be in a very safe pair of hands when it comes to your defence, and my track record is second to none.
 I consistently obtain favourable results for clients, and so I am well placed to support, advise and represent you in respect of your case.

-Serving Manchester, Birmingham, Leeds, London, Bristol and the rest of the UK.
+Serving Manchester, Birmingham, Leeds, London, Bristol, Yorkshire and the rest of the UK.
 If you wish to discuss allegations of sexual abuse against foster carers or other related matters, please do not hesitate to get in touch with me directly on 020 8108 7186 or fill out a contact form and we will get back to you as soon as possible.